Aluminum can absorb twice the crash energy of steel.

 The aluminum industry directly employs more than 166,000 workers.

-161,000 workers are directly employed in the aluminum industry.
-For each aluminum industry job, an additional 3.4 employment positions are created elsewhere in the economy.
-In total, nearly 713,000 U.S. jobs are supported by the production, processing and use of aluminum.
+More than 162,000 workers are directly employed in the aluminum industry.
+In total, more than 692,000 U.S. jobs are supported by the production, processing and use of aluminum.

-The U.S. aluminum industry generates more than $75 billion a year in direct economic impact.
-When all suppliers and related business functions are taken into account, the industry drives $186 billion in economic impact—more than 1 percent of GDP.
+The U.S. aluminum industry generates nearly $71 billion a year in direct economic impact.
+When all suppliers and related business functions are taken into account, the industry drives $174 billion in economic impact— almost 1 percent of GDP.

 The aluminum industry's carbon footprint has declined nearly 40% since 1995.